chkp-dhouari/Serverless-CICD-CloudGuard/README.md

 ```
 > Note: please ensure to have installed latest node.js and aws cli with aws api id and key credentials.

 THe next step will be to create a serverless project or service with a runtime and directory.
 The template allows you to chose the runtime  used by your function and path is the path of the project directory. you can point it to an existing dir or it will create on for you.

 ```

-> dean:~ dasig$ serverless create --template aws-nodejs --path d9-lambda
+> dean:~ dasig$ serverless create --template aws-nodejs --path lambda-cicd
 Serverless: Generating boilerplate...
-Serverless: Generating boilerplate in "/Users/dasig/d9-lambda"
+Serverless: Generating boilerplate in "/Users/dasig/lambda-cicd"
  _______                             __
 |   _   .-----.----.--.--.-----.----|  .-----.-----.-----.
 |   |___|  -__|   _|  |  |  -__|   _|  |  -__|__ --|__ --|